How we work

 We pride ourselves on being innovative and creative to ensure people affected by spinal cord injury drive our strategy and services.
 Consultation happens at every stage of decision-making, from establishing need, to designing and developing the services, to delivery and then review and recommendations.
 We use focus groups, interviews, surveys and social media amongst other methods.
 In this way we reach many people who may not normally share their views without being asked, and we can target specific groups of people to ensure the widest possible range of input.

 Back Up is the only charity in the UK that provides dedicated services for children and young people with a spinal cord injury.
-Young people with spinal cord injury are getting ever more involved with the delivery and development of our services and our decision-making.
+Young people with a spinal cord injury are getting ever more involved with the delivery and development of our services and our decision-making.